stefanjudis/pwt-workshop/lessons/01-tooling/02-recording-tests.md

 Most of the CLI functionality is also available via [the official VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).

-Run and record your tests from within VS Code.
+Suppose you're a VS Code user, run and record your tests from within VS Code.

 ![Record tests in VS Code](../../assets/01-02-recording-vs-code.png)